Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

 We formally present our mutability inference analysis in Figure~\ref{fig:mutability}.
 Our rules are presented as the combination of a judgment $\Delta \vdash e \mutrel{V, R}{M} e', V', R'$, and a system of mutually-recursive equations over $\Delta$.
 The final output of our analysis is the least fixed point that satisfies the equations over $\Delta$.
 The $\mutrel{V,R}M$ judgment represents that Rust expression $e$ is transformed into expression $e'$.
 This translation is performed with current sets $V$, $R$, and returns new sets $V'$ and $R'$, as the translation of $e$ might have added variables to both sets.
 The mode $M \in \{mut, imm\}$ indicates the expected borrow mutability of the expression $e$, while $\Delta$ contains the function definitions, which are needed to retrieve the expected mutability when performing function calls.

 Rules \Rule{I-ImmVar} and \Rule{I-MutVar} are straightforward: if the translation expects variable $x$ to be a mutable borrow, then we add it to the set $R$ to backpropagate the information, otherwise, we leave both sets invariant.
-Rules \Rule{I-ImmBorrow} and \Rule{I-MutBorrow} are similar, but operate directly on borrows: if variable $x$ is borrowed and the expected type is a mutable borrow, then we replace the immutable borrow by a borrow, and indicate that variable $x$ must be marked as mutable.
+Rules \Rule{I-ImmBorrow} and \Rule{I-MutBorrow} are similar, but operate directly on borrows: if variable $x$ is borrowed and the expected type is a mutable borrow, then we replace the immutable borrow by a mutable borrow, and indicate that variable $x$ must be mutable.

 Rule \Rule{I-Let} demonstrates the backward nature of the analysis.
 As the type of the expression corresponds to the type of $e_2$, we first translate $e_2$ with the same mode $M$, returning new sets $V'$ and $R'$.
 We then rely on these sets to translate $e_1$.
-If $x$ belongs to the set $R'$, then it means that the rest of the program expects it to have a borrow type, we thus translate its definition with mode $mut$.
-Finally, if variable $x$ is used mutably, i.e., belongs to $V'$, we make its let-binding \li+mut+.
+If $x$ belongs to $R'$, then it means that the rest of the program expects it to have a borrow type, we thus translate its definition with mode $mut$.
+Finally, if $x$ is used mutably, i.e., belongs to $V'$, we make its let-binding \li+mut+.

 Rule \Rule{I-Update-Borrow} presents the translation of a borrowed slice update, which introduces the need for mutable borrows.
-Our translation from C to Rust guarantees that the left-hand side has a slice borrow type (the translation rule for C updates is similar to \Rule{E-Index}, and ascribes a borrow type to $e_1$).
-To satisfy the Rust borrow-checker, the expression $e_1$ being modified must thus become a \emph{mutable} slice borrow.
+Our translation from C to \minic guarantees that the left-hand side has a pointer type (\Rule{Index}) which is then translated to a Rust slice borrow type.
+To satisfy the borrow-checker, the expression $e_1$ being modified must thus become a \emph{mutable} slice borrow.
 We therefore translate with the $mut$ mode.
-Conversely, both the index and the value being stored are only read; they are therefore translated with mode $imm$.
+Conversely, both the index and the value being stored are only read; they are translated with mode $imm$.